ybenoit/xke-text-mining/README.md

 * Remove an image from your computer: `docker rmi -f image_id`

 No other knowledge of docker is required to complete the exercices.

+## About the exercices

+In the exercices, you will be working on processing articles from [Xebia's blog](https://docs.docker.com/installation/) since 2014.
+The goal is to introduce the user to some useful techniques and algorithms when working on text data.